gtque/k8s_ubuntu_wsl/README.md

 Pay attention to the steps, some require you editing the files before running or applying them for your particular usecase.

+If you have any issues running the scripts:
+* make sure the line endings are lf and not crlf
+* check the permissions and try to chmod them
+* try running use `sh <cmd>`

 Good Luck.

 ## Steps